By Eric Vandenbroeck and co-workers

 requires attention, namely the relation of the Red Child to the inner embryo of

 neidan.
-This relation is complex, for
+This relation is complex, for the image of the embryo changes

-the image of the embryo changes according to the understanding of neidan itself: although some neidan texts emphasize the notion of
+according to the understanding of neidan itself: although some neidan

-"generating" and "raising" the inner embryo through
+"raising" the inner embryo through practices performed for this

-practices performed for this purpose, others refer to the embryo, and to the
+purpose, others refer to the embryo, and to the elixir itself, as an image of

-elixir itself, as an image of one's own authentic self, and of one's own
+one's own authentic self, and of one's own awakened state, which is inherent

-awakened state, which is inherent and does not need to be
+and does not need to be "generated."
+Both ways of seeing have

-the "inner infant" as it appears in the Central Scripture.
-On
+affinities with the image of the "inner infant" as it appears in the Central

-the embryo in neidan are achieved
+generating and raising the embryo in neidan are achieved through similar

-through similar practices, namely by joining essences and pneumas related to
+practices, namely by joining essences and pneumas related to the Sun and the

-the Sun and the Moon, or to Yin and Yang.
-On the other hand, the "inner
+Moon, or to Yin and Yang.
+On the other hand, the "inner infant" and

-continuous sustenance and nourishment.
+and nourishment.

 The Central